Tag Archives: son

 Lead him, I pray, not in the path of ease and comfort,

-but under the stress and spur of difficulties and challenge.
+but under the stress and spur of difficulties and challenges.

 Here, let him learn to stand up in the storm;